Public Opinion and Attitudes

 (Back to the Crossroads Search main page)

 According to its web site, the Afrobarometer is "a comparative series of national public attitude surveys on democracy, markets, and civil society in Africa."
-An initial survey in twelve countries was conducted between 1999 and 2001 in twelve countries; a second round between 2002 and 2003 included fifteen countries; and a planned third round for 2005-2006 expands to eighteen countries.
-Data is released on the web site for free download in Excel and SPSS formats, two years after the initial compilation of the data for any given survey.
+An initial survey in twelve countries was conducted between 1999 and 2001 in twelve countries; a second round between 2002 and 2003 included fifteen countries; and a third round for 2005-2006 expanded to eighteen countries; a round 4 surveys for 2008-2009 included twenty countries; a round 5 surveys for 2011-2013 had thirty five countries and a round 6 surveys started in 2014 with more than thirty five countries.
+Data is released on the Merged Data page for free download.
 Afrobarometer data is also eventually archived at ICPSR, though the Afrobarometer web site posts the data first.

 American Association for Public Opinion Research (AAPOR) (American Association for Public Opinion Research)

 The AAPOR site describes the history and activities of the association and includes statements on ethics and best practices in public opinion research.
-A section on survey methods includes a response-rate calculator, and a section on organizations carries a searchable "blue book" directory of AAPOR member organizations.
+A section on survey methods includes a response-rate calculator, and a section on organizations carries a searchable "blue book" directory of organizations that provide public opinion research services and information.

 American Mosaic Project (Doug Hartmann and Penny Edgell)